Merkel touts media's 'great responsibility' amid coronavirus pandemic | DW | 07.07.2020

 Germany's chancellor said the virus has presented Europe with new challenges, particularly regarding the flow of information.
 She also called for greater access to reliable media during a videoconference with EU leaders.

-The pandemic has presented Europe and the media with new challenges, she said.
+The pandemic has presented Europe and the media with new challenges, Mekel said.

-"In such a situation, it is particularly important to have reliable information," said Merkel.
+"In such a situation, it is particularly important to have reliable information," she said.
 "To this end, media and journalism have a great responsibility."

 The European Union's values, as well as diversity and independence, will provide the foundation for overcoming the crisis.
 She hopes that the bloc will jointly develop a method to maintain the media independence and plurality.